finalcut/finalcut.github.io/_posts/2005-04-01-farechase-yahoos-new-travel-search.markdown

 title: "Farechase - Yahoos new travel search engine"
 date: 2005-04-01
 comments: false
+category: general
+tags: [yahoo,travel]
 ---
-Sorry for the offtopic post, but I thought this was pretty cool.
+Sorry for the off topic post, but I thought this was pretty cool.

 Everytime I get ready to take a trip we muck around with all sorts of travel sites like travelocity, travel.yahoo.com, expedia, orbitz, etc. Well, it looks